Swish78/Currency_API/README.md

 # Currency_API
-This Set of APIs helps in conversion operations.
+This Set of APIs helps in currency conversion operations.